 A survey of ancient civilizations, to the European conquest and colonization of the continent, to contemporary liberation and modernization.
 Source readings include anthropological studies.
+Class Level Restriction: Junior and Senior only.

-HIST 333 Russia 3.0 SH
+HIST 333 Russia

 A survey analyzing the origins of Russian nationality, the rise of the Muscovite Tsarist state, Imperial development from Peter the Great to the Revolution of 1917, the Soviet System and its fall.
+Class Level Restriction: Junior and Senior only.

-HIST 335 Middle East
+HIST 335 Middle East 3.0 SH